 Amal Jamal, “On the Hardships of Time and Racialization,” in

 Yehuda Shenhav and Yossi Yonah (eds.), Racism in Israel (Jerusalem and Tel Aviv, 2008), Pages of chapter; H. Herzog, I. Leikin, and S. Sharon, “Are We Racist?!
 The Discourse on Racism Toward Palestinian Civilians of Israel as Reflected in the Hebrew Press (1949-2000)” in Shenhav and Yonah, Racism in Israel, Pages of chapter.

+Figure 1